GoogleCloudPlatform/anthos-samples/anthos-multi-cloud/AWS/modules/iam_scope_down/README.md

 }
 ```

-### Create you cluster and node pool with the tag key-value pair
+### Create your cluster and node pool with the tag key-value pair
 * Create two new variable in modules/anthos-cluster/variables.tf
   ```
   variable "access_control_tag_key" {